Lesson 4: Rules of probability

 With the Wiki page on it!

-1. Calculate conditional probability of an event using Bayes’ Theorem
+1. Calculate the probability of an event using Bayes’ Theorem, Higher Order Multiplication Rule, and the Law of Total Probabilities

 • We can use the conditional probability (\(\mathbb{P}(A|B)\)) to get information on the flipped conditional probability (\(\mathbb{P}(B|A)\))